sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

    ![](../media/2-3.png)

 ### Task 2.1: Create an email message using custom prompt

+In this task, you will learn how to create fully customized email drafts by providing your own prompts to Copilot for Sales, enabling personalized and contextually relevant replies.

 1. Open a customer email and select **Reply**.
 Under ***Draft with copilot*** select **Custom**.